Morning sickness | Causes, symptoms and remedies

 Updated on

-Although it's an entirelynormal side of effect of pregnancy to feel nauseous (blame the increase of pregnancy hormone hCG!) it can feel debilitating to spend half your weekend rocking back and forth on your bathroom floor.
+Although it's an entirely normal side effect of pregnancy, to feel nauseous (blame the increase of pregnancy hormone hCG!), it can feel debilitating to spend what feels like half your time rocking back and forth on your bathroom floor.

-What's worse is that, although it may be called morning sickness, many pregnant women find out nausea and sickness can strike at any time.
+What's worse is that, although it may be called morning sickness, many pregnant women find that nausea and sickness can strike at any time.

-Put the dry crackers aside.
+Put the dry crackers aside, and don't panic.
 We’ll show you how to beat it, plus yummy, sickness-busting superfoods to fill your plate with.

 What is morning sickness?